Favourited 78 times

 Not a fragrance-free environment, but pretty close.

 We have no pets.
 We do feed one neighborhood cat sometimes, but she has an actual home elsewhere.
 She likes to stop by to check out new surfers, but is very independent and happy to stay away if you're allergic.
-We had a couple dogs stay with us in July 2019.
-Last updated: July 31, 2019.
+We had a husky greyhound stay with us on Halloween night.
+Last updated: November 2, 2019.

 We have no pets.
 Pets are welcome and sometimes stay, but we do not have an enclosed outdoor area.